 Fuji bikes were first founded in 1899 in Japan, which makes it one of the oldest bike companies in the world.
-In the 50s, Fuji bikes were sold in United States through hose brand retailers like Sears & Roebuch, Montgomery Wards and more.
+In the 50s, Fuji bikes were sold in the United States through hose brand retailers like Sears & Roebuch, Montgomery Wards and more.

 The name of the company is derived from Japan’s famous Mount Fuji.
 This name is symbolic because the company believes that a mountain is the most difficult terrain for any rider, however, they view this challenge as an opportunity to shine and come out on top of the competition.
 Basically, they thrive under pressure.

-It therefore comes as no surprise that Fuji makes some of best mountain bikes the market has to offer.
+It, therefore, comes as no surprise that Fuji makes some of best mountain bikes the market has to offer.
 Today, they make different kinds of mountain bikes like different trail, XC bikes plus Electric and Fatbike approach.
 Their prices are quite low, from $300 to $4,500.
 The company is also great at manufacturing world-class road bikes—their Transonic and Fuji Sportif are the best selling bikes.

 So what has kept Fuji in the game this long?